christwinn/woocommerce-api-client-java/README.md

 - ✅ Reports
   - Retrieve and view orders totals report
   - Retrieve and view sales report
+- ✅ Product Attributes API
+  - List all product attributes
+  - Create a new product attribute
+  - Get a specific product attribute
+  - Update a product attribute
+  - Delete a product attribute
+- ✅ Product Attribute Terms API
+  - List all terms of a product attribute
+  - Create a new product attribute term
+  - Get a specific product attribute term
+  - Update a product attribute term
+  - Delete a product attribute term
+- ✅ Product Shipping Classes API
+  - List all product shipping classes
+  - Create a new product shipping class
+  - Get a specific product shipping class
+  - Update a product shipping class
+  - Delete a product shipping class
+- ✅ Product Tags API
+  - List all product tags
+  - Create a new product tag
+  - Get a specific product tag
+  - Update a product tag
+  - Delete a product tag
+- ✅ Product Reviews API
+  - List all product reviews
+  - Create a new product review
+  - Get a specific product review
+  - Update a product review
+  - Delete a product review

 ## 🚨 Project status